 - Students are permitted to work only one (1) position per semester.

-- You and your supervisor are responsible for making sure you do not exceed your budgeted FWS award.
+- You and your supervisor are responsible for making sure you do not exceed your budgeted FWS offer amount.

-- Once you have earned your maximum FWS award, you must stop working since you cannot exceed your allocated FWS award amount.
+- Once you have earned your maximum FWS offer, you must stop working since you cannot exceed your allocated FWS offer amount.

 - You may not work past the last day of the semester or your last date of attendance.